luminhan/parking/README.md

 # Django API Project - Parking

-* [Django Admin](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/) configured and also with the Label A skinning package to build backoffice integrations.
 * [REST Framework](https://www.django-rest-framework.org/) - API endpoint development framework built on top of Django.
 Minimally configured so you can do whatever you want with your project.
 * [drf-spectacular](https://drf-spectacular.readthedocs.io/en/latest/) - generates Swagger documentation for your REST Framework endpoints at `/swagger`.